-- The Pirates Who Don't Do Anything : He's Fire Lord, a position that holds a lot of political responsibility, but he abandons it for Katara.
+- The Pirates Who Don't Do Anything : He's Fire Lord, a position that holds a lot of political responsibility, but he neglects it for Katara.
 And while he's Hauled Before A Senate Subcommittee for it, it's obvious that he's supposed to be in the right and the Senate is supposed to be wrong for trying to make the Fire Lord behave like a Fire Lord.

-- Screw the Rules, I Make Them!: He gets out of his trial with the Fire Senate, not by actually becoming a responsible leader, but by basically saying "I created the Senate, therefore I am above it".
+- Screw the Rules, I Make Them!: He gets out of his dispute with the Fire Senate, not by actually becoming a responsible leader, but by basically saying "I created the Senate, therefore I am above it".

 - Sudden Sequel Death Syndrome: Gets killed early on in Rise of the Agni Army.

 - Sympathetic Adulterer: He's meant to be justified in his affair with Katara because Mai is evil.

 - Your Cheating Heart: He's engaged to Mai when he impregnates Katara.